Merlin427/capstone-dev2/README.md

  psql capstone_test < testdata.sql
  ```

- 3. IN test_app.py, set the database_name to "capstone_test" and database_path to your local machine.
+ 3. In test_app.py, set the database_name to "capstone_test" and database_path to your local machine.

  4. From the project directory run the following command in the command line:
  ```bash